List of The Sopranos characters: Eugene Pontecorvo

 It is revealed Eugene has been an informant and cooperating witness for the FBI, though it is unclear for how long.
 After Ray Curto dies of a massive stroke while giving potentially damaging information to Agent Robyn Sanseverino about Tony discussing a murder, the FBI informs Eugene they also refuse to allow him to move to Florida, as they need him as a material witness in New Jersey to help build a case against Tony in the wake of Curto's death.
+He correctly guesses from his conversation with the FBI that Ray Curto was a co-operator.
 Silvio informs Eugene that Tony denied his request to move to Florida.
-With Tony and the FBI both hindering his family's chance to escape the mafia life, coupled with his stress at home and seeing it as the only way to allow his family to gain his inheritance and to move to Florida, Eugene hangs himself in his basement.
-Various characters give their opinion on his suicide but the nature of his death is never brought to Tony.
+With Tony and the FBI both hindering his family's chance to escape the mafia life, coupled with his stress at home, caused in part by his son's heroin addiction and seeing it as the only way to allow his family to gain his inheritance and to move to Florida, Eugene hangs himself in his basement the same night Tony is shot by Junior.
+Various characters give their opinion on his suicide but the nature of his death is never brought to Tony who is still recovering from surgery.
+It is also speculated on in the series finale that a man walking into the cafe with AJ, wearing a Members Only jacket may be a reference to Pontecorvo, hinting Tony's ending as similar to Junior in Season 1 he was expecting indictments on himself and his crew, with the man walking into the toilets as Michael Corleone did in the Godfather.
+Which is referenced throughout the series.